Configuring Your Values to Deploy Dremio to Kubernetes

 authentication:

-authServerHostname: <my-auth-server-host>
+authServerHostname: <your-auth-server-host>

 ...